How to Find a Registered Agent in Kentucky (Step-by-Step Guide)

 Typically, a registered agent service company will charge between $50 and $300 for their services.
 This charge usually happens every year.

-If you have not yet incorporated your business, you might consider finding a commercial registered agent service who will include registered agent services with their incorporation fees for the first year.
+If you have not yet incorporated your business, you might consider finding a commercial registered agent service that will include registered agent services with their incorporation fees for the first year.
 This is quite common.
 After the first year, you’ll need to pay a flat rate to keep up their registered agent services, but this makes a nice transition and lessens the hassle on your part.

 If you want to be your own registered agent, there is no fee.